 London South East Colleges (Bromley College) has opted into the TEF and received a Silver award.

-The advantage of such a qualification is that it has been developed collaboratively with employers, professionals and institutions.
+This course is ideal for you if you work or volunteer in an early years setting and wish to progress your skills or become a teacher.
+It is a full-time programme offered in partnership with the University of Greenwich.
+The advantage of this qualification is that it has been developed collaboratively with employers, professionals and institutions.
 It is vocationally relevant and designed to meet the needs of a diverse workforce.
-It is a full-time course offered in partnership with the University of Greenwich.
+It is a full-time programme offered in partnership with the University of Greenwich.

 How to apply